Chaxiraxi/ROUNDS-Card-Hacker/README.md

 2. **User Selection**: GUI allows browsing and selecting from the complete card database
 3. **Spawn Interception**: Harmony prefix patch intercepts `CardChoice.Spawn` calls
 4. **Smart Injection**: Replaces one of the 5 cards at a random position with the selected card
-5. **Reference Fixing**: Postfix patch ensures the source card reference is correct for game systems

 ## Troubleshooting